~ Our Mission: To ensure safeguards and enhance quality for children in out-of-home care. ~

 Three types of training can be found here: information sessions for potential applicants, community-based training, and quality-assured training.

-If you are interested in opening a Family Child Care Home, please review the upcoming training calendar for 2018 and 2019.
+If you are interested in opening a Family Child Care Home, please review the upcoming training calendar for 2019, 2020 - Dover/Georgetown and 2020 - Wilmington.
 Once you decide on a day and time, sign up for Family Child Care Home Information Session to be registered or call 302-892-5800 in New Castle County or 302-739-5487 in Kent and Sussex Counties.

 Attention community-based trainers: in an effort to increase the amount of trainings offered to the child care provider community, you can now post your upcoming trainings on this site.
 Please enter the required information on the Post a Community-Based Training form or call 302-892-5800 in New Castle County or 302-739-5487 in Kent and Sussex Counties.